Business Continuity Management System

 Effective Business Continuity Management System Characteristics for Resilience

-A good Business Continuity Management System (BCMS) is essential for businesses to minimize the impact of potential disruptions and ensure continuity of critical operations.
+A good Business Continuity Management System (BCMS) is essential for businesses to minimize the impact of potential disruptions and ensure the continuity of critical operations.
 Here are some characteristics of a good BCMS:

 • Comprehensive risk assessment and business impact analysis